Happiness at work: Measurement

-Although there are a few surveys used to measure the happiness or well-being level of people in different countries such as the World Happiness Report, the Happy Planet Index and the OECD Better Life Index, there are no surveys that measure happiness in the specific context of the workplace.
-There are, however, surveys created to assess the job satisfaction level of employees.
-Even though job satisfaction is a different concept, it is positively correlated to happiness and subjective well-being.
+There are a few surveys used to measure the happiness or well-being level of people in different countries such as the World Happiness Report, the Happy Planet Index and the OECD Better Life Index.
+There are also surveys created to assess the job satisfaction level of employees.
+Job satisfaction is a different concept from happiness, but it is positively correlated to happiness and subjective well-being.
 The main job satisfaction scales are: The Job Satisfaction Survey (JSS), The Job Descriptive Index (JDI) and The Minnesota Satisfaction Questionnaire (MSQ).
 The Job Satisfaction Survey (JSS) assesses nine facets of job satisfaction, as well as overall satisfaction.
 The facets include pay and pay raises, promotion opportunities, relationship with the immediate supervisor, fringe benefits, rewards given for good performance, rules and procedures, relationship with coworkers, type of work performed and communication within the organization.
 The scale contains thirty-six items and uses a summated rating scale format.
 The JSS can provide ten scores.
 Each of the nine subscales produce a separate score and the total of all items produces a total score.
 The Job Descriptive Index (JDI) scale assesses five facets which are work, pay, promotion, supervision and coworkers.
 The entire scale contains seventy-two items with either nine or eighteen items per subscale.
 Each item is an evaluative adjective or short phrase that is descriptive of the job.
 The individual has to respond "yes", "uncertain" or "no" for each item.
 The Minnesota Satisfaction Questionnaire (MSQ) has two versions, a one hundred item long version and a twenty item short form.
 It covers twenty facets including activity, independence, variety, social status, supervision (human relations), supervision (technical), moral values, security, social service, authority, ability utilization, company policies and practices, compensation, advancement, responsibility, creativity, working conditions, coworkers, recognition and achievement.
 The long form contains five items per facet, while the short one contains only one.